Ghost (disk utility): Norton GHOST 9.0 (includes GHOST 2003)

-Since Ghost 9 does not support the older .gho format disk images, a separate CD containing Ghost 2003 is included in the retail packaging for users needing to access those older images.
+Since GHOST 9 does not support the older .gho format disk images, a separate CD containing GHOST 2003 is included in the retail packaging for users needing to access those older images.

-The limitations of Ghost 9 compared to Ghost 2003 were not well-communicated by Symantec, and resulted in many dissatisfied customers who purchased Ghost 9 expecting the previous version's features (like making images from the bootable Ghost environment, no installation required, and no product activation).
+The limitations of GHOST 9 compared to GHOST 2003 were not well-communicated by Symantec, and resulted in many dissatisfied customers who purchased GHOST 9 expecting the previous version's features (like making images from the bootable GHOST environment, no installation required, and no product activation).

-Norton Ghost 10.0
+Norton GHOST 10.0

+Released circa 2005.
 Supports creating images on CDs, DVDs, Iomega Zip and Jaz disks as well as IEEE 1394 (FireWire) and USB mass storage devices.
 Supports encrypting images and Maxtor external hard disk drives with Maxtor OneTouch buttons.
-Ghost 10.0 is compatible with previous versions, but not with future versions.
+GHOST 10.0 is compatible with previous versions, but not with future versions.

-Norton Save And Restore 1.0 (Ghost 10.0)
+Norton Save And Restore 1.0 (GHOST 10.0)

 Norton Save And Restore 1.0, released in February 2006, was the renamed consumer version of Ghost.
-It used Ghost 10.0's engine, with the addition of features to allow backup and restoration of individual files.
+It used GHOST 10.0's engine, with the addition of features to allow backup and restoration of individual files.